-4. One immediate step that you can take is to see if your state has passed a Partition of Heirs Property Act.
+#4.
+See if your state has passed a Partition of Heirs Property Act.
 This is a bill that helps preserve family wealth passed to the next generation in the form of real property.
 Another step you can take is to enact policy to end discrimination and ensure equity at your state’s Department of Agriculture.
-(Check out our webinar on Farmer Equity Here).

-6. There is a lot of interest to work on state bills to support Black Farmers around the country.
-If you are interested, let us know and we will connect you with legislators from multiple states.
+#6.
+There is a lot of interest to work on state bills to support Black Farmers around the country.
+If you are interested, reach out and we will be happy to connect you with legislators from multiple states.
 SiX convenes a working group of state legislators working on farmer equity policy in their state.
 If you are a state legislator interested in joining reach out to us at [email protected]